clover/remote-pay-android/README.md

 To complete a transaction end to end, we recommend getting a [Clover Mini Dev Kit](http://cloverdevkit.com/collections/devkits/products/clover-mini-dev-kit).

+For more developer documentation and information about the Semi-Integration program, please visit our [semi-integration developer documents] (https://docs.clover.com/build/integration-overview-requirements/).

 ## Release Notes
 # Version 0.5
 * Fix performance issue in USB connector